badrod/AspireAppDemo/README.md

   Google AI Service
   AspireAppDemo integrates with Google Gemini for invoice extraction.
   By default, the AI service is enabled and used for parsing uploaded invoices.

   Configuration

-- The service reads its settings from appsettings.json or environment variables.
+- The service reads its settings from appsettings.json and api keys from environment variables (Keyvault for production).

-- Required values:
+Required config values:

 - GoogleAI:Enabled → To use OpenAI set to false
 - GoogleAI:ApiKey → your Gemini API key set it in env vars with